 However, unlike some knee pain exercises that you can find online or in exercise books, the movements listed below are safe for anyone to perform and are gentle enough to not cause additional joint pain.
 As with any new exercise program, especially if you are not used to exercising regularly, there will likely be some muscle soreness.
 However, this is to be expected and is a positive side-effect because it lets you know that you are working muscles that likely need to be worked.
 These low-impact exercises will allow you to build strength in both the muscles around your knees and the knees themselves.
 This will occur gradually, but will eventually make it so that you can sit, stand, walk, run, sleep, perform other exercise routines and do everything else that you use your legs for in your daily life without pain in your knees.

 Use a resistance band, such as a loop band.
 Sit upright on the floor with both legs extended in front of your body.
 Bend one knee and loop the tubing under the arch of your foot.
 Straighten your leg, pushing against the resistance in the band.
 Retract your knee to return to the starting position and repeat the movement.

 Knee Extensors With Band

-We are working on strengthening the muscles around the knee.
-We are also stretching the hamstrings with the legs in straight position.
+This exercise strengthens the muscles around the knees.
+We are also stretching the hamstrings when the legs straight.